 Application-defined extension elements essentially allow markup designers to put "this space left for future expansion" elements into their formats.
 Syntactically, these are similar to ignorable elements but, because they only appear at predefined locations, markup consumers can easily keep track of unknown extension elements, which makes round tripping a simpler proposition.

-In 29500-1, SpreadsheetML is the only markup that utilises extension elements (see extLst). extLst elements occur at several predefined points in SpreadsheetML and allow the markup to be extended in a manner that permits round-trip.
+In 29500-1, SpreadsheetML is the only markup that utilises extension elements (see extLst in 29500-1, §18.2.10). extLst elements occur at several predefined points in SpreadsheetML and allow the markup to be extended in a manner that permits round tripping.

 A good use of SpreadsheetML's extension elements would be a spreadsheet application whose developers wished to add the ability for cells to be denoted as model inputs or outputs.
-Such an application could use these tags at runtime and, if users were to round-trip the files in other applications, the markup would be preserved.
+Such an application could use these tags at runtime and, if users were to round trip the files in other applications, the markup would be preserved.

 The CT_Cell type in SpreadsheetML contains an exLst element, so this will be an acceptable extension point.
 It contains an unbounded collection of ext elements, and the developer may add an ext with the developer's extension's markup.
 The resulting sheetdata for a given spreadsheet might look something like the following: